I always have a quotation for everything–it saves original thinking. ~Dorothy L. Sayers

 As of February 2011, this blog has a new name and focus.
 The blog is highly personal, but I aspire to include elements of the universal in every post.
 I would love to have your comments on the reflections I share here.

 Married (to the same man!)
-36 years and have lived in the mountains of north Georgia for the last 18 years.
-I grew up near the beach, so I sometimes crave the wide expanse and rolling waves of the sea (which reminds me of Whitman’s amazing “Out of the Cradle, Endlessly Rocking”–thanks, Lee, 1969).
+37 years and have lived in the mountains of north Georgia for the last 19 years.
+I grew up near the beach, so I sometimes crave the wide expanse and rolling waves of the sea.

 Favorite poets: David Whyte, Mary Oliver, Wendell Berry, Billy Collins.
 (Suggest others!)
 Nonfiction reading includes books on writing and creativity (see Writers on Writing for some of my favorite titles), Buddhism and mindfulness, creative essays, memoirs, and whatever subject has captured my imagination at the moment.